 Water distribution systems (WDSs) can be contaminated intentionally by the injection of a contaminant into the system or accidentally, for example, by releases of contaminants into reservoirs or by contaminated water entering the distribution system when adequate pressure is not maintained.
 Sensors designed to detect potential contaminants can provide a warning that a system has been contaminated and reduce potential consequences associated with a contamination event.
-The design of contamination warning systems (CWSs) employing multiple sensors has been an active research area; Hart and Murray (2010)

-have reviewed strategies for placement of sensors in CWSs.
+The design of contamination warning systems (CWSs) employing multiple sensors has been an active research area; Hart and Murray (2010) have reviewed strategies for placement of sensors in CWSs.
 Given that a CWS may be able to help reduce consequences associated with contamination events, understanding the factors that can affect the quality of a CWS design is important for those responsible for managing distribution systems.
 This paper focuses on one important factor, the accuracy with which the network model of a distribution system represents the actual structural details of the network, namely its pipes and junctions.

-- 5 Lack of structural detail in the network models developed for WDSs is known to reduce the accuracy of estimated adverse health effects associated with potential contamination events in these systems (e.g., Grayman et al., 1991; Grayman and Rhee, 2000; Bahadur et al., 2008; Janke et al., 2007, 2009; Davis and Janke, 2014).
+Lack of structural detail in the network models developed for WDSs is known to reduce the accuracy of estimated adverse health effects associated with potential contamination events in these systems (e.g., Grayman et al., 1991; Grayman and Rhee, 2000; Bahadur et al., 2008; Janke et al., 2007, 2009; Davis and Janke, 2014).
 Lack of network model detail is also known to affect sensor placement in the design of CWSs (Klise et al., 2013).
 All network models involve some degree of simplification relative to the actual WDS.
-Although improvements in network models would be expected to result in improved CWS 10 performance, the relationship between the quality of the network model and CWS performance has not been quantified. - Studies have examined the influence of uncertainty in various factors on the design of CWSs.
+Although improvements in network models would be expected to result in improved CWS performance, the relationship between the degree to which the network model represents the actual distribution system and its operations and CWS performance has not been quantified.
+In this paper we examine quantitatively how lack of structural detail in the network model affects CWS performance.
+We do not consider potential effects of inaccuracies in the representation of distribution system operations.

+Studies have examined the influence of uncertainty in various factors on the design of CWSs.
 Most studied has been the influence of uncertainty in the nature of potential contamination events; Davis et al. (2013) provide a recent review of work in this area.
-Studies also have considered the influence of uncertainty in water demand (e.g., Berry et al., 2006; Comboul and Ghanem, 2012; Cozzolino et a., 2006, 2011; Mukherjee et al., 2017; Ostfeld and Salomons, 2005a, b; Shastri and Diwekar, - 15 2006), and population density (Rico-Ramirez et al., 2007; Davis et al., 2013).
+Studies also have considered the influence of uncertainty in water demand (e.g., Berry et al., 2006; Comboul and Ghanem, 2012; Cozzolino et al., 2006, 2011; Mukherjee et al., 2017; Ostfeld and Salomons, 2005a, b; Shastri and Diwekar, 2006) and population density (Rico-Ramirez et al., 2007; Davis et al., 2013).
 Davis et al. (2013) also considered the influence of uncertainty in the rate of contaminant decay in a network following injection and uncertainty in the nature of the exposure model used to assess the consequences of a contamination event.
-We are not aware of any studies that have examined the influence on CWS design of uncertainties in the nature of the network itself, specifically the accuracy with which the network model used as the basis for designing a CWS represents the actual structure, the pipes and junctions, of the distribution system - 20 being considered.
+We are not aware of any studies that have examined the influence on CWS design of uncertainties in the nature of the network itself, specifically the accuracy with which the network model used as the basis for designing a CWS represents the actual structure, the pipes and junctions, of the distribution system being considered.